Petr Nedvěd: Early career

+Nedvěd was born in Liberec, Czechoslovakia to Jaroslav and Soňa ("Sonia") Nedvěd.
+He left Czechoslovakia as a refugee on January 2, 1989, at the age of 17 after playing in an international midget tournament in Calgary.
+At the tournament Nedvěd scored 17 goals and nine assists.

 Playing career

 After his defection, Nedvěd played one season for the Seattle Thunderbirds of the Western Hockey League and was drafted second overall by the Vancouver Canucks in the 1990 NHL Entry Draft after scoring 145 points in 71 games.
-Expected to be an instant star in the NHL, his first two seasons were a disappointment, as he struggled offensively and earned a reputation for soft play.
-In 1992–93, he finished with 38 goals and 71 points including a club record 15-game point-scoring streak.
-Despite this, though, he struggled in the playoffs and earned the ire of Canucks fans when he asked his idol Wayne Gretzky for a game stick immediately following the team's ouster from the playoffs by the Los Angeles Kings, an action fans felt symbolized the lack of commitment to winning from a player who scored just three goals in 28 playoff games as a Canucks player.

-Prior to the 1993–94 season, Nedvěd became involved in a bitter contract dispute with the Canucks which resulted in a lengthy holdout.
-While holding out, Nedvěd obtained his Canadian citizenship, and represented Canada at the 1994 Winter Olympics, winning a silver medal.
-His situation was finally resolved just before the NHL trade deadline, when he was signed by the St. Louis Blues, with Craig Janney ultimately awarded to the Canucks as compensation (and then dealt back to the Blues shortly after for Jeff Brown, Bret Hedican and Nathan LaFayette).
-Nedvěd scored 20 points in 19 games, but again struggled in the playoffs as the Blues were swept in the first round.
+In 1992–93, he finished with 38 goals and 71 points, including a club record 15-game point-scoring streak.
+Prior to the 1993–94 season, Nedvěd became involved in a contract dispute with the Canucks, which resulted in a holdout.
+While holding out, Nedvěd obtained his Canadian citizenship and represented Canada at the 1994 Winter Olympics, winning a silver medal.
+His situation was resolved just before the NHL trade deadline, when he was signed by the St. Louis Blues, with Craig Janney ultimately awarded to the Canucks as compensation (and then dealt back to the Blues shortly after for Jeff Brown, Bret Hedican and Nathan LaFayette).
+Nedvěd scored 20 points in 19 games, but the Blues were swept in the first round of the playoffs.

-Nedvěd's stay in St. Louis would prove a short one, as he was dealt to the New York Rangers for the lockout-shortened 1994–95 season.
+Nedvěd's stay was dealt to the New York Rangers for the lockout-shortened 1994–95 season.
 He finished the year with 23 points in 46 games.

-For the 1995–96 season, Nedvěd was on the move again, this time dealt to the Pittsburgh Penguins in a blockbuster trade.
-In Pittsburgh, Nedvěd would have the best years of his career on an offensive team featuring superstars Mario Lemieux, Jaromír Jágr, and Ron Francis.
-In his first year in Pittsburgh, he recorded career highs of 45 goals and 99 points, and also put his playoff demons behind him by scoring 20 points in helping the Penguins reach the conference finals.
-Included in that was a monumental goal against the Washington Capitals in a quadruple-overtime thriller, which at 79:15 of overtime was at the time the longest NHL game in 60 years.
-During the 1996–97 season, he enjoyed another solid year, finishing with 33 goals and 71 points.
+For the 1995–96 season, Nedvěd was dealt to the Pittsburgh Penguins.
+In Pittsburgh, Nedvěd would have the best years of his career on an offensive team featuring Mario Lemieux, Jaromír Jágr, and Ron Francis.
+In his first year in Pittsburgh, he recorded career highs of 45 goals and 99 points, and scored 20 points in helping the Penguins reach the conference finals.
+Included in that was a goal against the Washington Capitals in quadruple-overtime, which at 79:15 of overtime was at the time the longest NHL game in 60 years.
+During the 1996–97 season, he finished with 33 goals and 71 points.